-From 1996 to 2001, Carol authored a monthly column for the award-winning regional business publication Twin Cities Business Monthly (TCBM).
-Currently, Carol authors a quarterly column Multi-Unit Franchisee magazine.
-She has also written for Physician’s Money Digest, Estate Planning, MN Law & Politics and Arizona Business.
-Carol has frequently lectured on a variety of topics such as investment management and philosophy, asset allocation, stock selection, how to select a money manager, technological convergence/cyber security, millennial demographics and ESG/SRI sensibilities and behavioral finance.
-Carol has been featured on CNBC, Street.com and quoted in the Wall Street Journal, Bloomberg, Reuters and other national and regional publications.
+Carol shares her experience on business and financial topics by contributing articles and regular columns to various specialty publications.
+She also frequently lectures on a variety of topics such as investment management and philosophy, asset allocation, stock selection, how to select a money manager, technological convergence/cyber security, millennial demographics, SRI investing, and behavioral finance.
+Carol has been featured on Bloomberg, CNBC, and Street.com as well as quoted in the Wall Street Journal, Barron’s, Reuters, and other national and regional publications.

 Carol graduated with dual bachelor’s degrees in business and equestrian science from William Woods University in Missouri.
-She is a Chartered Financial Analyst and is a member of the CFA Institute.
+She holds the Chartered Financial Analyst® designation and is a member of the CFA Institute.
 She is currently an MBA candidate at Hamline University.

-Carol serves on the Board of Trustees for the College of St. Benedict where she leads the investment committee, and is a member of the college’s executive board, academic affairs, trusteeship and finance committees.
+Carol serves on the Board of Trustees for the College of St. Benedict where she leads the investment committee, and is a member of the college’s executive board and finance committees.
 Carol is a mentor in the MENTTIUM Program and a mentor in her local CFA Society.
-She is a member and past board member of CFA-MN where she chairs the career development committee and participates on the strategy committee.
-She previously served on the Board of Trustees and numerous committees for Twin Cities-based Children’s Cancer Research Fund and Gillette Children’s Hospital.
+She is currently an at large board member of CFA-MN where she chairs the career development committee and participates on the strategy committee.
+She previously served on the Board of Trustees and numerous committees for the Twin Cities-based Children’s Cancer Research Fund and Gillette Children’s Hospital.